-One marketing tool used to attract buyers to a brokerage are rebates.
+One marketing tool used to attract buyers to a brokerage is rebates.
 A portion of the commission offered by the seller's broker to the agent bringing the buyer is credited/rebated to the buyer at or after closing.

 It isn't legal in all states.
 The Department of Justice believes that the ability to rebate buyers is important to competition and lower prices for consumers, and is attempting to get states with anti-rebate laws to repeal them.